Pool safety standard

 - Queensland Development Code Mandatory Part 3.4 – Swimming Pool Barriers

 Pool owners are responsible for ensuring pool barriers are maintained and damaged fencing or barriers are fixed immediately.
-For more information about swimming pool fences and safety barriers, visit the Queensland Government Pool Safety website.
+Read more about pool fences and safety barriers on the Queensland Government website.

 Queensland pool safety standards changed effective 1 December 2015 and there is now a single pool safety standard.
 Pool owners do NOT need to obtain a new pool safety certificate unless you plan to sell or lease the property with a pool.

 Read more below or watch the video at the bottom of this page for more information on your obligations as a pool owner.

 It should be noted that failing to comply with pool safety requirements may incur a fine of $2277.00